What is CryoSat?

 Q: If this FAQ does not answer my question, what should I do?

 A: It is possible your question may have already been raised and answered on the CryoSat Wiki forum, which provides a platform for discussion between the CryoSat user community.
-All queries regarding CryoSat and SIRAL should be directed to the ESA Earth Observation Help Desk Team (firstname.lastname@example.org) in the first instance.
+All queries regarding CryoSat and SIRAL should be directed to the ESA Earth Observation Help Desk Team (email@example.com).

-Q: How can one be informed about the latest operational news on the mission?
+Q: How can I be informed about the latest operational news on the mission?

-A: CryoSat operational news is regularly posted on CryoSat's front page and on Twitter (follow @esa_cryosat).
+A: CryoSat operational news is regularly posted on the CryoSat homepage and on Twitter (follow @esa_cryosat).
 You can also subscribe to the relevant RSS feeds